-Aviation Student Training Experience
+Aviation Student Training Experience - FULL

 UW-Green Bay's Outreach and Adult Access, in partnership with CAVU Aviation, Inc., is offering a one-day aviation experience for students ages 12-17.
 This training experience will be off-site at the Green Bay Austin Straubel Airport, headquartered at Tailwind Flight Center.

 Participants will learn about the basic aerodynamic principles involved in how an aircraft flies, the training needed to become a pilot and career opportunities in aviation.
 Facility tours will include the Green Bay control tower and radar center*, corporate jet facilities, CAVU Flight Academy, and the National Weather Service*.

 Each participant will also have the opportunity to take a discovery flight in a training aircraft with a FAA Certificated Flight Instructor.

 NOTE: All Discovery flights will be conducted by an FAA Certificated Flight Instructor.

 *GRB is a working airport and no tours are guaranteed until the day of the event.
 All tours are provided on a contingency basis.

 Camp Health Form - Please bring with you to check-in to participate.

 - Dates: June 26, 2015 (one-day program only)

 - Location: Participants will need to report to the Executive Air Building, at the airport.